PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
 3. Audit
-   `_optimize_transpose_squeeze_unary_expanddims_transpose_nhwc_fanout_bypass_chains`
+   `_optimize_transpose_squeeze_instancenorm_unary_expanddims_transpose_nhwc_chains`
    as the next adjacent bounded Conv1D-shim variant.
-Preserve the NCHW side branch and bypass only the NHWC wrapper branch before extending the shared indexed owner.
+Preserve the flattened InstanceNormalization equations, both Reshape boundaries, constant axes, unary identity, and output metadata before extending the shared indexed owner.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.